luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-a-Database-Schema-Table.md

 A script is a set of statements that are executed in sequence.

 It is considered best practice to use the go statement between unrelated statements when running a script.
+This informs the computer that everything run after this statement is a new and separate query.

 For example the script for the work we have completed so far would look like this -